Ddemon26/Unity-ScriptableObject-Architecture/README.md

 ***
 In this example, `ExampleUsage` is a class that can trigger a float event through the `floatEventChannel`.
 The `FloatEventListener` class listens for the event and executes the `OnFloatEvent` method when the event is triggered.
 ***

+### Input Handling

+This architecture includes an `InputReader` class that handles player input using the Unity Input System.
+It provides events for various actions like moving, rotating, jumping, running, and more.
+Other scripts can subscribe to these events to react to player input.

+- **InputReader**: A `ScriptableObject` that reads player input and raises events for different actions.
+- **PlayerInput**: A generated class from the Input System that defines the input actions and bindings.

+Example usage of `InputReader` allows for decoupled input handling, making it easier to manage and update input logic separately from game logic.